nogihiro734-cloud/wa-os/README.md

 It is designed to identify risks such as:

-- blind agreement with the user;
+- blind agreement with the user (sycophancy);
-- excessive certainty;
+- excessive certainty and premature closure of inquiry;
+- surrender of human agency and decision-making;
-- harm to human dignity or autonomy;
+- harm to human dignity, autonomy, or historical memory;
 - missing stakeholders and consequences;
 - and decisions that should be returned to human review.

-WA-OS does not aim to control people or impose one correct worldview.
+WA-OS does not aim to control people, enforce uniformity, or impose one correct worldview.

-Its purpose is to help AI remain supportive without becoming blindly obedient, and honest without becoming dismissive.
+Its purpose is to help AI remain supportive without becoming blindly obedient, and honest without becoming dismissive—acting as a companion for deeper human thinking.

 ---